ryjacky/AutoHotPie-v3/README.md

+## Currently the project is paused because I'm discovering the possibilities doing this in flutter since I find myself not liking electron after all :P

 # Pielette

 A cross-platform radial menu.
 Originally the version 3 of [AutoHotPie](https://github.com/dumbeau/AutoHotPie) but later separated into its own repository.
 Big thanks to @dumbeau for the AutoHotPie project.